COVID-19 pandemic in North Macedonia: March: Stricter preventive measures and sanctions were introduced

 On 18 March, the government led by Technical Prime Minister Oliver Spasovski called for a state of emergency to be declared throughout the country.
 As the Assembly was dissolved due to the announced elections, the request was forwarded to President Stevo Pendarovski.
 On the same day, Pendarovski declared a state of emergency throughout the territory for at least 30 days.
 He announced this at a press conference at 6 pm.
 This is the first time in the history of the country that an emergency measure has been introduced.
-At the time of the introduction of the measure, there were 35 patients with coronavirus.
+At the time of the introduction of the measure, there were 35 patients with COVID-19.
 With this, the Government, in addition to the executive power, also received the legislative power in the country, so that it was allowed to bring decrees with legal force.
 Pendarovski pointed out that the state of emergency is also important for the economy.
 Pendarovski said that for the government to continue to function as a technical one, is a chance for the government and the opposition to work together and "not worry about their political ratings."

 From 23 March, a daily curfew began throughout the country from 9 pm to 6 am to deal with the pandemic.
 This prohibited the movement of the population anywhere in the country during these hours.
 Authorities have criticized the timing of the curfew.
 The Helsinki Committee reacted that the purpose of this measure is unclear because, during the day parks, playgrounds and other public areas remained the main gathering places of large groups of people.
 In the following days, the ban on movement restricted contact between adults over the age of 67, who are considered a risk group, and young people under the age of 18, who may be carriers of the virus.
 Farmers are excluded from the ban on the movement.
 In March, some municipalities called for a state of emergency on their territory.